waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
 - **Warp Reuse:** To reuse an instant warp you just came through, you must step off the warp tile and then back on to trigger it.

 ## II.
-Current Hypotheses & Puzzles
+Active Puzzles & Hypotheses

+### A. Pokémon Mansion Puzzle (Positional Triggers)
-- **Pokémon Mansion Puzzle (Positional Triggers):** This mechanic is confirmed for multiple floors.
+- **Confirmed Mechanic:** This mechanic is confirmed for multiple floors.
 On 1F, moving into the central corridor around (12, 8) caused the western gates at (17, 8) and (18, 8) to close.
 On 2F, moving to specific tiles like (11, 10) and (21, 13) has also been observed to open gates.
 I need to map these triggers carefully.
+- **Untested Assumption (Key Location):** The Secret Key is *inside* the Pokémon Mansion.
+This is based on the original game, but this is a ROM hack.
+  - **Test Plan:** If I remain stuck after testing other hypotheses, I will systematically interact with every NPC and object on Cinnabar Island itself.
+- **Untested Assumption (Fall-Through Floor):** A specific breakable floor tile on 3F must be fallen through to access a sealed-off section of 2F.
+  - **Test Plan:** I must first find an alternate route to the eastern side of 2F or 3F to test the holes.
+- **Agent-Assisted Hypothesis (Hidden Switch):** The Secret Key is in a hidden basement, opened by a concealed switch on 2F disguised as an object.
+  - **Test Plan:** Read diaries on 2F, then interact with all objects.
+Check 1F for a new path.

+### B. Pokémon Mansion 2F Puzzle Log
+- **Hypothesis 1 (Attempt 1 - FAILED):** The switch at (3, 12) opens a path to the eastern section of the floor.
+  - **Test:** Activated the switch, then used `find_path` to plot a course to the east.
+  - **Outcome:** `find_path` failed, confirming the path remains blocked.
+- **Hypothesis 2 (FAILED):** The switch at (3, 12) opened the southern gates at (8, 23) and (8, 24).
+  - **Test:** Attempted to pathfind to the southern gates.
+  - **Outcome:** `find_path` failed, indicating the area is unreachable from my current position.
+- **Hypothesis 3:** The path forward is on a different floor.
+  - **Test Plan:** Ascend to 3F via the warp at (8, 11) and explore.
+  - **Expected Outcome:** Find a new path or puzzle on 3F.

 ## III.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
-The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
+The tool failed to account for elevation changes and `gate_offscreen` tiles.
 This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
-- **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were wrong.
+- **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were connected was wrong.
 I need to be more open to the possibility of isolated, separate dungeon areas.
 - **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
 This reinforces the need to trust my tools once they are properly built and tested.
 - **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
 This clutters my map memory and is inefficient.
 - **Notepad Accuracy:** My notepad contained a contradictory entry about the Pokémon Mansion being fully explored.
 This was a process failure.
 I must ensure my notes are always accurate and reflect the current state of my knowledge and goals.